la2050/challenge/_2021/create/global-eye-entrepreneurs.md

-  fellow • Percentage of fellows receiving investment capital • Increase in wellness scores across pre- and post-program social-emotional indicator assessments • Increase in business confidence and proficiency scores from pre- and post-program assessments and surveys  • Ratings of the effectiveness of the instructors • Program completion rate  Longitudinal measures include: • Fellows continue succeeding beyond the three-year average for closures • Fellows reach breakeven/profitability • Increase in number of people employed by fellows • Increase in fellowship class size • Thriving alumni network contributing to the program and becoming mentors • Long-term social-emotional indicators remain positive • Additional businesses or product/service ideas brought to market by program fellows • Reinvestment in new entrepreneurs and fellows
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '15' Describe how Los Angeles County will be different if your work is successful.: >- While the overall wealth of US families increased over the last 30 years, the wealth gap continues to grow for black families and other underrepresented
+  fellow • Percentage of fellows receiving investment capital • Increase in wellness scores across pre- and post-program social-emotional indicator assessments • Increase in business confidence and proficiency scores from pre- and post-program assessments and surveys • Ratings of the effectiveness of the instructors • Program completion rate Longitudinal measures include: • Fellows continue succeeding beyond the three-year average for closures • Fellows reach breakeven/profitability • Increase in number of people employed by fellows • Increase in fellowship class size • Thriving alumni network contributing to the program and becoming mentors • Long-term social-emotional indicators remain positive • Additional businesses or product/service ideas brought to market by program fellows • Reinvestment in new entrepreneurs and fellows 'Approximately how many people will be directly impacted by this project, program, or initiative?': '15' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '1100' Describe how Los Angeles County will be different if your work is successful.: >- While the overall wealth of US families increased over the last 30 years, the wealth gap continues to grow for black families and other underrepresented